-A true story of how being a parent makes you more productive!
+Warning!
+This is a real-life story of how being a parent makes you more productive! 😉

 I have to admit before I had a kid(s), my life was less productive.

 There are a number of reasons for that, though.

 The first reason was that I’ve perceived time differently.

 I had as much time as I needed.
 And I managed to get my obligations done on time, every time.

 I really can’t remember a single moment when I broke the deadline… (at least not some big one 🙂 )